tdilauro/Simplified-wiki/MetadataLayer.md

   create a `CirculationData` object and carry it around inside a `Metadata` object.

+Note that there is no special place to put a description of the book, as you might find on the back cover.
+A book's description is contained in a `LinkData` object (see below) with `rel="description"`, which goes into `links`.

 ## `ContributorData`

 The `Metadata` class acts as a container for lots of other objects.
 Like `Metadata`, these objects are convenient stand-ins for data model objects.
 Unlike `Metadata`, you don't need to call `apply()` on these objects to write them to the database.
 You just associate them with a `Metadata` and they're written to the database with everything else when you call `Metadata.apply()`.